edumco/jenkins-examples/docs/classic/readme.md

 ## Pros

 - Easy to understand
-- Helps learners to understand details of build tools and enviroments
+- Helps learners to understand details of build tools and environments

 ## Cons